polyphene/holium-rs-sdk/README.md

 ### Macro Support

-Located in `./crates/macro-support`, the macro support crate is in charge of parsing the `Item` that are fetched by the procedural macro.
+Located in `./crates/macro-support`, the macro support crate is in charge of parsing `Item` objects that are fetched by the procedural macro.
 This allows to convert the different elements to structure that can be manipulated in the backend.